 Gilmour Flexogen Hose 1/2 Inch x 25 Feet

 Any decent quality garden hose will do.
 But it HAS to be dedicated to the job of tank and dump hose flushing.
 DO NOT use the same hose you use for fresh water.
-Do we really need to tell you why?
+Do we really need to explain why?

-You may need to dump into a toilet or the sewer clean from your house.
+What if your only dump access is a toilet or the sewer clean at your house?

-In such a case, a macerator will crush everything (like a garbage disposal) so it is small enough to go through a regular-sized garden hose.
+In the event that this is true for you, you can get a macerator.
+A macerator will crush everything (like a garbage disposal) so it is small enough to go through a regular-sized garden hose.

-These are not NECESSARY, but some people use them for areas where a dump is not available or easy to get to.
+These are not NECESSARY, but some people use them for areas when a dump is not available or easy to access.

 This Flojet macerator attaches to the end of your RVs 3 inch sewer drain pipe so you only attach it when you need it.
 Plug it into a 12-volt source, attach a garden hose (NOT a hose you use to fill your fresh water tank with) and fire it up!
 It will chop up the 'goods' and pump it away to a sewer drain.